Few-shot Incremental Event Detection: Related Work

 \subsection{Few-shot Incremental learning}

-At present, few-shot incremental learning has only been heavily studied in image recognition.
-The focus of few-shot learning is on few-shot.
-Models are usually trained on the base class first and then generalized to the new class.
-But the focus of few-shot incremental learning is on incremental learning.
-The model must be able to learn from few numbers of new samples without forgetting the knowledge it has already learned.
+Few-shot incremental learning has mainly been studied in image recognition, where models are trained on the base class first and then generalized to new classes.
+However, the focus of few-shot incremental learning is on incremental learning, which means the model must be able to learn from few numbers of new samples without forgetting the knowledge it has already learned.

-Two common approaches in few-shot incremental learning are meta-learning-based method and classifier-based method.
-The goal of the meta-learning-based approach is making model learn how to detect the event types.
-The Attention Attractor Network \cite{2018-AAN-IFSL} regularizes the learning of novel classes.
+Two common approaches in few-shot incremental learning are meta-learning-based and classifier-based methods.
+The former makes the model learn how to detect event types, while the latter performs event type detection only for the learned types.
+After training with meta-learning methods, the model is capable of learning new classes in addition to predicting both new and previous classes.

+The Attention Attractor Network \cite{2018-AAN-IFSL} regularizes the learning of novel classes and facilitates the learning of these parameters.
 In each episode, it trains a set of new weights to recognize novel classes until they converge.
 The technique can back-propagate through the optimization process and it can also facilitate the learning of these parameters.

+Sung proposes XtarNet \cite{2020-XtarNet}, which learns to extract task-adaptive representations (TAR) for facilitating incremental few-shot learning.
+This method utilizes a pre-trained backbone network on a set of base categories and additional modules that are meta-trained across episodes.
+When given a new task, the novel feature extracted from the meta-trained modules is mixed with the base feature obtained from the pre-trained model.
+This process of combining two different features provides TAR and is also controlled by meta-trained modules.

-The other classifier-based approach performs event type detection only for the learned types.
-Tao redefines few-shot incremental learning and proposed TOPIC model \cite{2020-TOPIC-FSCIL} to solve this problem.
+Tao redefines few-shot incremental learning and proposes the TOPIC \cite{2020-TOPIC-FSCIL} model to solve this problem.
 This paper argues that true few-shot incremental learning can only train on the increments, not on the entire data.
+The difference between this approach and the meta-learning-based approach is that it first trains on a large-scale dataset and then keeps adding new datasets with different categories from the base dataset.
+When learning new samples, the base dataset is not retained, and only the new samples are trained.
+This method is closer to the concept of incremental learning than the first method, and the original model can recognize both old and new data types by training only on the new dataset, which is also more advantageous in practical applications.

+Dong proposes the exemplar relation distillation incremental learning framework \cite{2021-RKD} to balance the tasks of preserving old knowledge and adapting to new knowledge.
+An exemplar relation loss function for discovering the relation knowledge between different classes is introduced to learn and transfer the structural information in the relation graph.